salmaOsa22/ADB/docs/Labs/Lab1.md

 To simulate a Lost Update in MySQL using two concurrent sessions:

 #### 1) Create a Table:
-Create a table named `accounts` and insert sample data into it:
+Create any Database and create a table named `accounts` and insert sample data into it:

 ```sql